sc-workshop/SupercellSWF-Animate/README.md

 </p>

 - Create something!
-In [examples](#examples) you can find good and different use cases for extension in different games!
+In [examples](#examples) you can find different use cases for extension in different games!
 Also, before creating something, do not forget to read information about ["limitations"](#Limitations) that will help you not to create any problems.

 - To set export options you need to click "File -> Publish Settings.."
 You can set all options here for the first time only once and then just press "Publish" button.
-You can also find a description of all options in ["Publisher options"](#publisher-options)
+You can also find a description of some options, just hold mouse on label for a moment.

 <p align="center">
 <img src="./assets/publish_settings_select.png"  width="35%" height="30%">